andyleeeeeeeeee/Webots_Ros1_Moveit_UR5e/README.md

 # Webots Ros1-Moveit UR5e
+A Webots Ros-Melodic-Moveit UR5e Demo with Docker Image Option.

 If you prefer to use this repo without Docker engine, you can ignore [Dockerfile](Dockerfile) and you have to meet the Pre-requests as below:
 ## Pre-requests
  - Ubuntu 18.04